Tim Howard (attorney): Litigation

-Benzene

-Howard was part of the national counsel in five states and the District of Columbia, attempting to remove ingredients that could possibly form benzene under heat exposure from soft drinks.
-Coca-Cola, Kraft Foods, PepsiCo, and Sunny Delight Beverages Co., among others, agreed to remove the benzene-causing ingredients and provide refunds and replacements to consumers.

 Florida tobacco litigation

 Howard was one of the five original creators of Florida's Medicaid Third Party Liability Law, that created the foundation for the largest civil case settlement in the nation's history.

 Academic Articles

 Howard has published several articles on cause lawyers, culture, and social movements, and has made annual presentations before the Law & Society Association.
 His most recent article, "Cause Lawyers at the Constructive Edge: 'A Band of Brothers Defeats Big Tobacco'" was included in The Cultural Lives of Cause Lawyers, a book published by Cambridge University Press in early 2008.

 Academic career

 From 2005 to 2006 he was a Visiting Scholar & Instructor at Boston University School of Law and Public Health.
 From 2006 to 2012 he was a professor and later Director of the Doctorate Program in Law & Policy at Northeastern University.

 Since 2011 he has served as the President of Cambridge Graduate University International in Florida and Massachusetts.